fbpx

 • salt: the salt helps draw the moisture out of the onion and garlic, helping them soften and cook quicker without searing the edges.
 It also adds a layer of base flavor to the curry.
 You can adjust the amount of salt at the end of the recipe to get the right saltyness for your personal taste.

 • fresh ginger: fresh ginger is great in curries!
 I like to store my fresh ginger in the freezer and grate it for easy access.
+Not sure if yours is still usable?
+Here’s how to tell if ginger is bad so you can avoid any flavor fails.

 • spices: the spices used in this curry recipe are ground coriander seeds, cumin, garam masala, curry powder, and chilli powder to taste.
 Simply use your favorite fragrant curry powder to season the curry dish and adjust the heat with some additional chili powder if needed.